-Item Status Forest Inventory Vegetation Resource Inventory (VRI) completed between 2000 and 2001 (photo interpretation and field sampling) with final phase (statistical adjustment) completed in 2009 for VDYP 6, and 2016 for VDYP 7.
-Updated for growth, harvesting and silviculture to December 31, 2023.
-Ecosystems TEM project completed and distributed by Ministry of Environment in 2016 as part of the Terrestrial Ecosystem Information (TEI) Spatial Data Non Predictive Ecosystem Mapping (PEM) distribution package for BC coast Terrain Stability Various inventories to different standards.
+Item Status Forest Inventory TFL 6 VRI was completed between 2000 and 2001 (photo interpretation and field sampling) with final phase (statistical adjustment) completed in 2009 for VDYP 6, and 2016 for VDYP 7.
+Former TFL 39 Block 4 was initially conducted in 1970s.
+Augmented since with operational and second growth cruising.
+Inventory was audited during the late 1990s.
+Both inventories were updated for growth, harvesting and silviculture to December 31, 2023.
+Ecosystems TEM projects were completed in 2001 for the former TFL39 Block 4 and in 2007 for TFL 6.
+TEM data was distributed by the Ministry of Environment in 2016 as part of the Terrestrial Ecosystem Information (TEI) Spatial Data Non-Predictive Ecosystem Mapping (PEM) distribution package for the BC coast.
+Terrain Stability Various inventories to different standards.
 Completed by T. Lewis in 1992 (Block 2) and 1995 (Block 1).
 Block 2 inventory was updated to Ministry standards in 1998.
 LiDAR-based slope mapping based on 2022/2023 LiDAR acquisition for TFL 6 Recreation Inventory Updated in January 2004 by RRL Recreation Resources Ltd. to 1998 Ministry standards.
-Visual Landscape Inventory VLI updated between 2003 and 2005 to 1997 Ministry standards by RRL Recreation Resources Ltd. Accepted by NICCNRD in June 2010 and is being used as basis for GAR Order to establish Visual Quality Objectives for TFL 6 and Block 7 of the Pacific TSA.
+Visual Landscape Inventory (VLI) VLI updated between 2003 and 2005 to 1997 Ministry standards by RRL Recreation Resources Ltd. Accepted by NICCNRD in June 2010 and is being used as basis for GAR Order to establish Visual Quality Objectives for TFL 6 and Block 7 of the Pacific TSA.
 UWRs UWRs for Columbian black-tailed deer and Roosevelt elk in TFL 6 (U-1-006 and U-1-013) WHAs Legal WHAs established for Marbled Murrelets and Northern Goshawk; and proposed WHAs for Northern Goshawk and Marbled Murrelet.
 OGMAs OGMAs have been established in the San Josef and Marble LUs.
 Refinement of proposed OGMAs is proceeding for Holberg, Keogh, Mahatta, and Neroutsos LUs.
 Stream Classification LiDAR-derived stream inventories classified to riparian standards.
 Archaeological and Cultural Resources Registered archaeological features and sites from the Archaeology Branch (updated in 2023) were included.
 And Quatsino TUS layer for high frequency of culturally significant sites Operability LiDAR-based LBB process as described in Section 6.8.
 Big Tree Reserves BC Big Tree Registry big trees and LiDAR-derived tree top points greater than 80 metres.